 Tobacco smoking weakens our immunity against infections.
 There’s not much more to say really.

-Vaping is widely regarded as a safer option to smoking, but that does not remove it of all health risks.
+Vaping is widely regarded as a safer option to smoking, but that does not remove it from all health risks.
 The body of research on vaping is still growing, but it is believed that vaping can damage immune system cells in the lungs and boost inflammation.

 Basically, you’re better off not smoking tobacco or vaping.